 Make sure either way that you have the newest versions by comparing the version number of the instruments .zip to the Current Versions.

-After you have the two needed files (either from a backup, or downloaded again), place them in the collection folder (the folder that contains the Data, Instruments, Samples folders).
+After you have the two needed files (either from a backup, or downloaded again), place them in the collection folder (the folder that contains the Data, Instruments, and Samples folders).

 Extracting the files